Shamanon/shNode.tracer/README.md

 Communication Interface for Tracer MT-5
 =======================================

-This is an Arduino and Python library for interfacing with the SainSonic Tracer series solar charge regulators.
+This is a fork of xxv/tracer library for interfacing with the SainSonic Tracer series solar charge regulators.

-This was designed to work with a "SainSonic MPPT Tracer 1215RN Solar Charge Controller Regulator 12/24V INPUT 10A"

-The protocol is described in [Protocol Tracer MT-5][tracer-doc] (copy here in `docs/`) and implemented in Python and Arduino.
-There's also a copy of the C CRC as stated in the docs by itself with a test.
+This fork will be trimmed down to use on a raspberry pi zero and integrate into my shNode system.

+The two main scripts will be:

+status.py -> output status of charge controller to xml format log.py -> log info on power system

 Physical Interface
 ------------------